cncf/tag-observability/working-groups/query-standardization/dsl-survey/lightstep-unified-query-language/dsl-designer-interview-questions.md

 1. List any over-arching design goals for the DSL.
 For example URI friendliness, minimal syntax, advanced analytical capabilities, etc.

+   - Composability: A user can take a working query and use it as a direct building block of a more complex query (e.g. a metric query as an arm of a join).
+   - Linear Flow: The order of the query stages matches the order of operations performed by the query engine.
+Queries read left-to-right in a coherent way.
+   - Clarity: When in doubt, be explicit.
+This helps users author queries that do what they intend by reducing the amount of magic involved.

 1. What deficiencies or omissions in other DSLs lead to your decision to design a new language?

+   The characteristics above weren’t something we found in other DSLs.

+   We found other DSLs required a lot of work from the query author to calculate what they intend—particularly with aggregations and grouping.
+It was important to us that grouping be explicit and obvious to the user.

+   Most telemetry query engines that leverage SQL rely heavily on UDFs (user defined functions).
+The presence of these dialect-specific UDFs largely dilute the benefits of choosing a familiar language like SQL.

 1. Were there any languages that inspired the DSL?

+   MQL and its predecessor, mash, at Google.

 1. Are there specific observability use cases the language was designed for?

+   UQL aims to support metrics, spans and logs related queries.
+Over time it seeks to enable query patterns that span across the three telemetry data sources.

 1. Are there specific observability use cases that were intentionally _omitted_ in the design?

+   None specifically.

 1. Are there any particular strengths or weaknesses in the language after observing it in use?

+   UQL queries are authored in a way that loosely resembles a linear pipeline from left-to-right.
+This helps give UQL a more fluid feel when authoring queries.
+Users don't have to visually jump between earlier and later parts of the query when authoring.

+   Once a user has a working query, they can use that query to build more complicated queries without augmenting the original query.
+This rewards experimentation.

 1. Is the language intended at-rest data and/or streaming data?

+   It’s intended for at-rest data.

 1. Can users specify a source in the query language?
 E.g. a specific table or database?

+   The first "stage" of a UQL query specifies the fetch data source.
+That can be a metric, span or log data.

    1. Can users join with other sources than the primary database?
 E.g. a CSV file, cloud databases, etc.?

+      No, all queries read from the primary database.
+UQL currently limits join operations to like-kind data sources.
+However, enabling joins across telemetry types is an active discussion.

    1. If joining of various time series sources is available, how are differing retentions handled?

+      Join statements can include (optional) default values for when the arm of a join returns no data.
+If a metric’s data is out of retention, the default value will be used as part of the join.

 1. How tightly coupled is the DSL to the data store model?
 (1 to 10 with 10 being extremely) tightly coupled)

+   3

    1. Is the DSL flexible enough to operate on data in different storage formats or contexts?

+   In theory there’s nothing keeping us from compiling it to a different storage target, but only one is implemented today.

 1. What character sets are supported by the DSL?

+   UTF-8

    1. What characters are special or reserved in the DSL?

+      There are no reserved characters.

 1. Does the DSL allow for writing data or configuring the backing store or is it for querying only?

+   No. UQL can only be used to query data.

 ## Data Models